Jahnavi2711/BioLexis/README.md

 ## 🐞 Known Issues

 * The Decision Engine currently iterates through sequences to apply rules.
 For extremely large datasets (millions of unique sequences), this loop could be vectorized for improved performance.
-* The Known Islands Library check requires the user to manually curate a list of rare organism embeddings.
-Future work could involve automatically populating this library.

 ---
 ## 👥 Team